-ARTICLE 33 - TERM OF AGREEMENT: JANUARY 1, 2015 THROUGH DECEMBER 31, 2017
+ARTICLE 33 - TERM OF AGREEMENT: JANUARY 1, 2015 2018 THROUGH DECEMBER 31, 2017 2020

-33.02 All other conditions shall be effective on the date the Agreement is signed and executed, or as otherwise identified in this Agreement.
-All provisions of this Agreement shall extend from effective date through December 31, 2017.
-The Agreement may be opened by either Party giving notice in writing not later than sixty (60) days prior to the expiration date.
+- 33.01 Wage rate effective dates shall be as provided for in Appendix A. - 33.02 All other conditions shall be effective on the date the Agreement is signed and executed, or as otherwise identified in this Agreement.
+All provisions of this Agreement shall extend from effective date through December 31, 2017 2020.
+The Agreement may be opened by either Party giving notice in writing not later than sixty (60) days prior to the expiration date. - 33.03 It is agreed and understood the Parties will commence negotiations for a new Agreement by July 1st of the expiring year.
+This is intended to allow adequate time to negotiate in an effort to reach agreement prior to the Agreement's expiration.